 What’s almost certainly true is that the economic roller coaster ride they have experienced since the post war years has undoubtedly had a deep-rooted impact on attitudes to finances – and there’s an overriding sense that Baby Boomers want life to be easier for their children.

 Think tank The Resolution Foundation found that “unexpected and likely unrepeatable property and pensions windfalls” had disproportionately benefited older Baby Boomers, born in the decade following the Second World War.
-Britain’s pre-crash property boom created a huge, unearned and largely tax-free £2.3tn housing wealth windfall for those old enough and lucky enough to be homeowners at the time.
+Britain’s pre-crash property boom created a huge, unearned and largely tax-free £2.3tn housing wealth windfall for those lucky enough to be homeowners at the time.
 But while the property bubble hugely benefited many of Britain’s Baby Boomers, it has also driven generational wealth progress into reverse by pricing younger people out of home ownership.

-Baby Boomers Chapter
+The Baby Boomer Chapter

 Download